Research

 Differential Aging of Brain Structure

 We are interested in evaluating change and variability in the rates of change in regional brain volumes, as well as regional integrity and organization of the cerebral white matter.
 The results of our previous studies (cross sectional comparisons and longitudinal follow-up) indicate that not all brain components age at the same rate.
 Association cortices, the caudate nucleus, and the cerebellum show steeper declines than the visual cortex.
 The hippocampus and the entorhinal cortex are likely to show nonlinear, age-accelerated course of shrinkage.
 We are trying to identify the antecedents of change and the modifiers of the age trajectories of structural brain declines.
 To do so, we collect several MRI images including MPRAGE, diffusion-tensor (DTI), susceptibility-weighted (SWI), high-resolution imaging targeting the hippocampus and its sub-regions, as well as fluid attenuated inversion recovery (FLAIR) sequence that is particularly sensitive to the abnormalities in the subcortical white matter.
-Examples of our longitudinal findings can be found in these articles:

 Cognitive Consequences of Structural Brain Aging